Huánuco Pampa: Ceremonial Sections

 The ceremonial sections of Huánuco Pampa display rare, finely cut and fitted, Imperial Inca style masonry and appear as unusual building types.
 Most of the eastern part of the city is occupied by the Casa del Inca and the ushnu or castillo is the main central plaza.
-In order to get to the Casa del Inca, one must pass through gates made of high quality Imperial Inca style masonry with figures and carved pumas on either side and the connecting walls are constructed from pirqa, fieldstone set in mud.
-The connecting walls on the eastern side of the central plaza is called the kallanka, which are large building made from high quality pirqa masonry rather than cut and fitted stones.
+In order to get to the Casa del Inca, one must pass through gates made of high-quality Imperial Inca style masonry with figures and carved pumas on either side and the connecting walls are constructed from pirqa, fieldstone set in mud.
+The connecting walls on the eastern side of the central plaza is called the kallanka, which are large building made from high-quality pirqa masonry rather than cut and fitted stones.
 These large buildings may have functioned as barracks, counting houses or a variety of other purposes.

 The interior of the Casa del Inca is made up of fifteen structures which open to the central courtyard and serve multiple purposes.
 There are houses, baths made of Inca style masonry, terraces, sunken gardens, pools and possibly a temple, which may have never been completely finished before the city was abandoned.

 The ushnu is the main central plaza which is a solid platform constructed out of Imperial Inca style masonry.
 There are two smaller buildings on the east side of the lower terrace which may have been used for ceremonies performed on the ushnu.
 The gates of the ushnu are made of stone sculptures which may symbolize pairs of pumas.
 The ushnu is found at several other Inca sites and may have been used by important leaders for public events of political, administrative or ceremonial natures.

 When it came to for ceremonies or other large event where people would come into the land for a set amount of time, it was not rare to find Inca art work.
 One of the more commonly used items at ceremonies were the pottery items.
 Textiles and metals were important to the Inca civilization, but pottery is what made the Inca's art work stand out.
 The Cusco-style polychrome pottery work is the archaeological hallmark of Inca presence.
-Pottery was especially important in ceremonies and would not be used during every day tasks or by ethnic groups on a regular bases.
+Pottery was especially important in ceremonies and would not be used during everyday tasks or by ethnic groups on a regular bases.